Escarlataaaa/Data-Science-Portfolio/README.md

-# Data-Science-Portfolio
+# Data Science Portfolio
 Hi!
-TThis repository contains selected coursework and research projects related to **data science, machine learning, and data analysis**.
+This repository contains selected coursework and research projects related to **data science, machine learning, and data analysis**.
 The goal of this portfolio is to document my technical work, problem-solving process, and applied experience across different domains.

 ## Course work